kluctl/kluctl/docs/get-started.md

 cluster.

 See [Configure Access to Multiple Clusters](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) for documentation on how to manage multiple clusters with a single kubeconfig.
-Depending on the Kubernets provisioning/deployment tooling you used, you might also be able to directly export the context into your local kubeconfig.
+Depending on the Kubernetes provisioning/deployment tooling you used, you might also be able to directly export the context into your local kubeconfig.
 For example, [kops](https://github.com/kubernetes/kops/blob/master/docs/cli/kops_export.md) is able to export and merge the kubeconfig for a given cluster.